eosnetworkfoundation/grant-framework/applications/trustswap.md

 ## Future Plans

-- As we are a fork of Univswap, we are currently limited to Version 2 of the protocol.
-Version 3 includes several important improvements, and we plan to update to it as soon as the license allows us.
+- We will be updating our core contracts to Version 3 of Uniswap as soon as the license allows us.

 ## Additional Information

-**How did you hear about the Grants Program?** EOS Network Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc.
-It was mentioned in our telegram channel by a member of our community.
+**How did you hear about the Grants Program?** personal recommendation It was mentioned in our telegram channel by a member of our community.
+We were early to respond to the EOS community building an EVM, and we understand the tools we are building are critical to the sucess of the platform.